Double Trouble: Two spectroscopically confirmed low-mass quiescent galaxies at z>5 in overdensities: Discussion

 \subsection{Connection to mini-quenched galaxies}

 One of the most exciting early discoveries with JWST was the finding of the high-z, very low-mass (\Mgnine) recently quenched galaxies, now commonly referred to as "mini-quenched" \citep{Strait2023, Dome2024,Looser2024, Baker2025b, Covelo-Paz2025, Gelli2025}.
 However, these galaxies present very different spectral quantities compared to what we typically think of as quiescent galaxies.
-An example of this is shown clearly in Fig. \ref{fig:spec_comp}, where we present the typical mini-quenched galaxy spectra from \citet{Looser2024} alongside two well-known massive quiescent galaxy spectra from \citet{deGraaff2025} and \citet{Weibel2024qgal}.
-We also plot the spectra for \gsgal and \cosgal from this work.